If your hosting providers doesn’t support a scripted install then you can install WordPress manually.

 I tend to use it for test installs, and don’t mix WordPress with other applications in the same database.

-Important Note: Changing the prefix from the default is considered good security practice.
+Important Note: Changing the prefix from the default even when only installing a single instance of WordPress is considered good security practice.

 Deleting a WordPress Install From A MYSQL Database